Sweet Potato Kicks the Sun

 Grandfather Beekeeper/Grandmother Seed Keeper/City Dweller #2 – Mezzo Soprano

 Flute, clarinet, violin, cello, piano, percussion – very small set up (small marimba, vibraphone, chimes and small table pieces: triangle, maraca, claves, woodblock, etc.)

 Hometown to the World

-This intimate opera springs from the complex intersection of race, religion, ethnicity, and culture that took place in Postville, Iowa, where America’s largest kosher meat-packing plant became the site of America’s largest workplace raid by the U.S. Immigration and Customs (ICE) agency.
-The other group of immigrants in Postville, the heartland of “white: America, are primarily German and Scandinavian farmers.
+This intimate opera springs from the complex intersection of race, religion, ethnicity, and culture that took place in Postville, Iowa, where America’s largest kosher meat-packing plant became the site of America’s largest workplace raid by the U.S. Immigration and Customs Enforcement (ICE) agency.
+The other group of immigrants in Postville, the heartland of America, are primarily German and Scandinavian farmers.
 The 2008 ICE raid of the Agriprocessors meat-packing plant resulted in approximately one quarter of Postville’s residents – most of them Guatemalan – being arrested and deported, decimating the community.
-This story of the intersection of cultures in America’s heartland is told through these three characters.

 Laura Kaminsky’s “music is full of fire as well as ice, written in an idiom that contrasts dissonance and violence with tonal beauty and meditative reflection.
 It is strong stuff.”
 (American Record Guide).